alfinauzikri/UAS_DWH/README.md

 This application is made using the **PHP** programming language with the **Codeigniter 3** framework which has been modified into a **Hierarchical model-view-controller (HMVC)**.
 This application will predict sales or targets that will be obtained in the future from existing datasets.
 This application utilizes the **Least Squares** method, a linear model that uses the least squares method to approach the solution.

 _This application was created as a final semester exam project.
-If there are imperfections in this application, I am ready to accept suggestions._
+If there are shortcomings in this application, I am ready to hear suggestions from you._

 **Test App at** : https://uasdwh.alfauzikri.my.id